Building a Self-Healing k3s Homelab (Part 5): RCU Stalls, Watchdogs, and Actually Healing

 Required affinity beats preferred affinity for critical workloads.
 Preferred sounds safer.
 It isn’t.
 The scheduler will make resource-destroying decisions when one node isn’t ready.

 The cluster is not perfect.
-The kernel bug is still there.
+The kernel bug is still there (though rcu_normal=1 should finally silence it).
 The backup situation could be better.
 The OS needs upgrading before summer.
 But right now, when Jarvis starts accumulating RCU stalls, it reboots itself, cleans up the sandbox leaks, and comes back online in under 3 minutes.
 Without anyone pressing a power button.
+And every fix that makes that possible lives in Git, deployed by a DaemonSet, surviving any reinstall.

 That’s the self-healing cluster.
-It took nine weeks and nine outages to get here.
+It took five months and more outages than I’d like to count to get here.